hackersanddesigners/iperform/readme.md

 `git clone` this repo.
 Do not install Yowsup through `pip install yowsup2`, as you often have to manually patch the library because of Whatsapp’s new API changes.
 Yowsup is not an official whatsapp client, after all, so hacking is mandatory.

+From your project’s root folder:

+	cd yowsup
+	sudo python setup.py install

-Do `cd yowsup` from your project’s root fodler, and run `python setup.py install` to install all dependencies.
+to install all dependencies.

 ### Registration of a new number